hscoder/heber-sandoval/_posts/2016-01-30-welcome-to-my-blog.markdown

 ---
 This is my first blog.
 These post will contain general information about Web Development concepts that I've been learning.

-First, I created this static website, been hosted by GitHub, using the `jekyll` gem.
+First, I created this static website, being hosted by GitHub, using the `jekyll` gem.
 To add add or edit a post, I followed the steps below:

 Make sure to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.